Nearly geodesic surfaces are filling: Abstract

 \section{Abstract}

 Let $M$ be a closed hyperbolic $3$-manifold.
-A homotopy class $[S]$ of surfaces in $M$ is \textit{filling} if for any $S' \in [S]$, $M-S'$ consists of components that are contractible in $M$.
-We prove that there exist $\epsilon_0, g_0>0$ such that every homotopy class of $(1+\epsilon)$-\qf surfaces with $0<\epsilon\leq \epsilon_0$ or totally geodesic surfaces of genus $\geq g_0$ in $M$ is filling.
-As a corollary, except for at most finitely many totally geodesic surfaces, embedded incompressible \qf surfaces in $M$ have constants bounded below by $1+\epsilon_0$.
-This also gives a gap theorem for embedded minimal surfaces.
-Each of these surfaces separates any pair of distinct points at $\partial \tm$.
+We consider equivalence class $[S]$ of connected, orientable, closed surfaces immersed in $M$, modulo homotopy and commensurability.
+A class $[S]$ is \textit{filling} if for any $S' \in [S]$, $M-S'$ consists of components that are contractible in $M$.
+We prove that there exist $\epsilon_0, \gn>0$ such that excluding finitely many classes of totally geodesic surfaces of genus $<\gn $, all $(1+\epsilon_0)$-\qf $[S]$ are filling.
+As a corollary, embedded \poi non totally geodesic \qf surfaces in $M$ have constants bounded below by $1+\epsilon_0$.
+This also gives a curvature gap theorem for embedded minimal surfaces.
+Each of these filling surfaces separates any pair of distinct points at $\partial \tm$.
 Crucial tools include the rigidity results of Mozes-Shah, Ratner, and Shah.
 This work is inspired by a question of Wu and Xue whether random geodesics on random hyperbolic surfaces are filling.